 - Make sure that the sugar reaches the correct temperature before pouring it out

-- Leave to set until nearly cold (or only warm to touch)
+- Leave the taffy sugar to set until nearly cold (or only warm to touch)

 - Keep pulling the taffy until it’s opaque and quite firm

 - Oil your hands and scissors lightly when cutting the sweets

 - Wrap your taffy straightaway to prevent the sweets sticking together

 The amazing combination of honey and lemon.
 It’s also the perfect recipe for taffy when you don’t have glucose or corn syrup, which is what is traditionally used for this recipe.